AbsaOSS/generate-release-notes/README.md

 Each warning chapter acts as a quality check, ensuring that the release notes are comprehensive, well-organized, and meaningful.
 By addressing these warnings, project maintainers can significantly improve the clarity and effectiveness of their release documentation.

+### Showing Duplicity Lines In Chapters
+By setting the `duplicity-scope` with one of the options, the action will show whether the duplicity issue lines are correct.
+- `custom`: will show duplicity lines only in custom chapters.
+- `service`: will show duplicity lines only in service chapters.
+- `both`: will show duplicity lines in both custom and service chapters.
+- `none`: will hide duplicity lines in all chapters.

+Duplicity lines in `custom` chapters can point to potential issues with wrong labeling.
+In contrast, duplicity lines in `service` chapters can help maintainers identify areas with the most significant problems to address.

+By setting `duplicity-icon` you can customize the icon used to indicate duplicity issue lines in the release notes.
+Icon will be placed at the beginning of the line.
+The duplicity icon is visible from **second** occurrence of the issue in the selected scope.

 ## Get Started